15 Side Jobs to Make Some Extra Money

 Search Google for “research studies” to find opportunities in your area.

 Are you organized?
 Does cleaning out cabinets and closets sound like fun?
 Whether it’s for someone who needs help staying organized or for someone who is downsizing their home, you can get paid to help clear out clutter.
-You can sign up for Bellhops to help people move.
+You can sign up for Bellhops or Goshare to help people move.

 12. Party Planner

 If you have a knack for planning parties, this is a side job you can easily get started doing.
 Offer your services to everyone you know and you’ll soon have a list of clients who can attest to your abilities.
 You can start small with events like kids birthday parties and expand as you build your experience.
-Here's information what's involved in event planning.
+Here's information about what's involved in event planning.

 13. Work for a Caterer

 One of the benefits to working for a caterer is that you don’t have to commit to a regular schedule.
 You can work events when you’re available.
 Typical positions that caterers hire for include servers, bartenders, and other event staff.
-Search Indeed.com to find jobs in your area.
-Also, check with local caterers to see if they are hiring.
+Search Google or Indeed.com to find jobs in your area.
+Also, check with local caterers directly to see if they are hiring.

 You don’t have to have an advanced college degree to become a tutor.
 College students are often hired to tutor elementary and high school students or as peer tutors, and, for older candidates, a bachelor’s degree in a subject area can help you line up tutoring jobs for after school, evenings, and weekends.
 Check with the guidance office in your school district for high school and elementary jobs, and with the career or student employment office for campus positions.
 Or use a site like Tutor.com to tutor online.